 The website is free to use by both members of the public and organisations.
 We can only do this by keeping our expenditure to a minimum and also from the generosity of people donating unwanted, good condition, equipment to us or from people giving us donations for using the service (not compulsory but much appreciated).

-In July 2017, after putting aside 25% of money raised from the sale of donated equipment, we were pleased to donate £5000 to Guide Dogs for the Blind.
-This donation enabled us to name a guide dog puppy (we’ve named it Des) and support its journey through its first year of training.
+In July 2017 we were pleased to donate £5000 to Guide Dogs for the Blind.
+This donation enabled us to name a guide dog puppy (we’ve named it Des after our service) and support its journey through its first year of training.
 Please link to our Facebook and Twitter pages to follow Des’s first year with us.

 We are keen for this service to benefit as many people as possible.
 Please ensure it continues to be well used by telling your family, friends and colleagues about the DES website.
 We would also appreciate any mention in newsletters, ebulletins, etc to help spread the word about this valuable website as well as likes and follows on Facebook and Twitter.
 We have posters, postcards and business cards advertising the service so if you would like any for your organisation, social group or service, please ‘contact us‘ with your name and address, details of what you would like and how many and we’ll happily get some in the post to you.
 Please also let us know if there are other ways you would like to support us.

 Thank you for your support and we hope that you enjoy using the website.

 Training and Consultancy services specialising in Vision Impairment & Disability Awareness.

 VIDA Training provides vision impairment and disability awareness training and consultancy across London and the South East.
 With over 25 years' combined experience of working in the disability field and living with vision loss, we offer a range of comprehensive training packages and consultancy services tailored to suit you and your organisation's needs.
 We also offer communication and team building sessions.

 Exciting group holidays for sighted and blind travellers.